 Traditional Commercial General Liability (CGL) policies specifically exclude certain liabilities that result from a cyber-attack.

 In recent years, there have been increased regulations on businesses about cyber protection.
-Whether from recent governmental mandates or requirements from clients, many law firms are now being asked to show evidence of cyber liability insurance in addition to other forms of cyber protection.
+Many law firms are now being asked to show evidence of cyber liability insurance in addition to other forms of cyber protection.

 Reasons law firms purchase a standalone Cyber Liability Insurance policy are to avoid:

-When it comes to cyber liability coverage, each insurance company’s policy is unique.
-To better understand the different options available, work with an experienced insurance broker to secure the right cyber insurance policy for your firm.
+When it comes to cyber liability coverage, each insurance company’s policy is unique, and to better understand the different options available, work with an experienced insurance broker to secure the right cyber insurance policy for your firm.

 Lawyers Professional Liability (LPL) insurance is designed to provide coverage for claims that arise from “wrongful acts” committed in the rendering of legal services in the lawyer’s capacity and generally provide both indemnification coverage and claims expense coverage.